 Grow Your Own Creativity Project

 We’re proud to have delivered a programme of high quality participatory arts activities, inspired by nature, green spaces and horticulture during 2023-24.
-As the project was an arts engagement project with Creative Darlington, the activities and exhibits were situated in various community spaces and venues across Darlington.
+As the project was an arts engagement project with Creative Darlington, the activities and exhibits were situated in various community spaces and venues across Darlington including a former shop space on the high street.

 The project involved creating a series of pop-up spaces and installations where people could get creative and be inspired by paper art works.
 In doing this we hoped to spark a series of creative conversations about nature inspired art and design and the green cultural heritage of Darlington.
 The decision to exhibit work in public engagement spaces and on the high street opened up unique dialogues with audiences to engage with the arts in non-traditional spaces using unusual art techniques, such as origami, paper pop-ups, monkiri and tunnel books, to show the transformative power of paper.

-Alongside this exhibition a pop-up installation and drop-in arts activities aimed at children and families were held at The Friends Meeting Hub space, Darlington.
-A large window space showcased a growing large-scale slotted card construction model based on the Crystal Palace that also took inspiration from the Eames House of Cards modular construction play system.
-A smaller window display space showcased nature inspired paper origami artworks, pressed flowers alongside other objects connecting art and nature.
+In addition to the exhibition at the library, a pop-up installation and drop-in art activities for children and families were held at The Friends Meeting Hub in Darlington.
+A large window showcased a growing large-scale slotted card construction model inspired by the Crystal Palace, which also drew ideas from the Eames House of Cards modular construction play system.
+Meanwhile, a smaller window display featured nature-inspired paper origami artworks and pressed flowers, along with other items that connect art and nature.

 Special thanks to the people and organisations who helped us on our creative journey: